MacdonaldRobinson/Wordpress-Auto-Detect-Site-Url/README.md

 # Wordpress-Auto-Detect-Site-Urls

-I was getting really frustrated on how i had to constantly change the URLs in the database every time I was switching environments and migrating dbs for wordpress sites.
+I was getting really frustrated on how i had to constantly change the WP_HOME and the WP_SITEURL in the database every time I was switching environments and migrating dbs for wordpress sites.

 So I decided to write the below code to the wp-config.php file, which adds the ability to dynamicly switch the urls at runtime.